emfigo/kophinos/README.md

 make rollback
 ```

-No need to migrate test, all this will be taken care for you automatically.

 #### Running tests

 Is really important at this point that you have a DB running so you can point the test to.
 The previous point gives you an example of how to do it.
 Now you need to set up your testing environment.